 While in some places, tipping is more expected than in others, it is always up to you how much you give, if you want to give at all.

-If you are unsure whether or not to tip, it is always best to ask a local to find out what the custom is for that particular establishment.
+If you are unsure whether or not to tip, as a rule of thumb, it is always best to ask a local to find out what the custom is for that particular establishment.

 Remember – tipping is a thank you for good service, not an obligation.